Holding corporations accountable for promoting and enabling sexual exploitation, and Celebrating the corporations who are fighting to end it

-The Dignity Defense Alert is a monthly campaign to recognize the people, companies, and nonprofits, who are taking action to defend human dignity from any form of sexual abuse or exploitation.
+The Dignity Defense Award is a campaign to recognize the people, companies, and nonprofits, who are taking action to defend human dignity from any form of sexual abuse or exploitation.

 In today’s world, it is easy to focus on those who are doing wrong – those who are abusing, or facilitating exploitation, or failing to prevent harm.
 There is value in raising awareness and taking action on those issues.
 But there is also value in acknowledging the countless individuals and entities who are doing the right thing.
 While not every entity we recognize is perfect in this regard, we want to thank those that are taking important steps forward.

 WASHINGTON, DC (December 5, 2022) – The National Center on Sexual Exploitation (NCOSE) said that Bumble and TikTok joining Facebook and Instagram in an industry partnership to

 WASHINGTON, DC (June 16, 2022) – The National Center on Sexual Exploitation (NCOSE) presents the Dignity Defense Award to Bumble, a popular woman-founded dating app devoted to

 Bumble is devotedly working to combat the unsolicited sending of sexual images – a form of online sexual harassment known as “cyberflashing.”

 Every time a corporation takes a step forward in the fight to end sexual exploitation, we celebrate that victory!
 Thanks to the tireless efforts of our Corporate Advocacy team along with numerous partners across the movement, we have been able to acknowledge these milestone moments.

 On January 1st, history was made when the first law in the U.S. requiring pornography sites to verify the age of users, and therefore prevent children from being exposed to pornography, went into effect.

 The PROTECT Act fills a gaping hole in existing law that allows pornography to be created, uploaded, and distributed online without the consent of persons depicted in the material.